mfatkhutdinova/devops-learning/AWS/Udemy/AWS Certified Cloud Practitioner/vpc.md

 # VPC Section

-VPC - Virtual Pricate Cloud: private network to deploy your resources (regional resource)
+VPC - Virtual Private Cloud: private network to deploy your resources (regional resource)
 Subnet - allow you to partition your network inside your VPC (Availability Zone resource)
 A Public subnet - is a subnet that is accessibke from the Internet
 A Private subnet - is a subnet that is not accessible from the Internet